 - Biological therapies (biologics).
 These target proteins involved in the processes of inflammation and joint damage and are often given in combination with DMARDS.

 - Range of motion exercises keep your joints moving.
-Range of motionis how far you can move your joints in different directions.
-For the most benefit, they should be done daily.
+These practice how far you can move your joints in different directions.
+These should be done daily.

 - Strengthening exercises maintain muscle tone and protect your joints.